-At St Edmund’s Catholic Primary School, Mathematics is taught as a discrete subject though opportunities are sought to teach it in a cross-curricular manner to make learning relevant to children.
+At St Edmund’s Catholic Primary School, maths is taught as a discrete subject using White Rose programme.
+Opportunities are also sought to teach maths in a cross-curricular manner to make learning relevant to children.
 We aim to provide a mathematical curriculum that contributes to the acquisition of life-long skills and promotes enjoyment and enthusiasm for learning through practical activity, exploration and discussion.

 We also use a wide range of resources to reinforce the children's mathematical learning and ensure conceptual understanding which matches their age and ability.